 Lakeport is anticipated to continue to urbanize in the future and additional farming operations are not projected within City limits.
 The majority of farmworkers in Lake County are employed in the unincorporated area and their needs will be addressed in the Lake County Housing Element.
 It is therefore anticipated that the need for farmworker housing in Lakeport will not increase in the coming years.
-Resources available for persons with developmental disabilities farm workers are discussed in Chapter 5.
+Resources available for farm workers are discussed in Chapter 5.